simplificator/ansible-role-caddy/README.md

 If you only want to install Caddy, you don't need to set any variables.
 If you want to configure Caddy as a reverse proxy as well, you can provide an array of objects named `caddy_sites` with the following values:

 * `additional_forwarding_ports`: Allows to define a list with additional ports where Caddy should listen for this domain and forward to HTTPS.
-* `allowlist`: An array if IP addresses in CIDR-notation which are allowed to access this site (Optional).
+* `allowlist`: An array of IP addresses in CIDR-notation which are allowed to access this site (Optional).
 All other visitors receive a 404 error.
+* `useragent_blocklist`: An array of User-Agents which are blocked to access this site (Optional).
 * `certificate_file`: You can set this variable if you want to provide the certificate by yourself (Optional).
 The certificate needs permissions `0640`, with root as Owner and Caddy as Group.
 * `certificate_key`: You can set this variable if you want to provide the certificate by yourself (Optional).
 * `domain`: The domain caddy should listen to.